LIS

 3. Fail to obliterate the mixed beverage stamp immediately when any container of spirits is emptied.

-2. Delivery of sales of mixed beverages and spirits in original closed containers shall be made only in the bedroom of the registered guest or to the sponsoring group in the private room of a scheduled function.
+2. Delivery of sales of mixed beverages and spirits in original closed containers shall be made only to the bedroom of the registered guest or to the sponsoring group in the private room of a scheduled function.
 This section shall not be construed to prohibit a licensee catering a scheduled private function from delivering mixed beverage drinks to guests in attendance at such function;

-3. Receipts from the sale of mixed beverages and spirits sold in original closed containers, as well as other alcoholic beverages, shall be included in the gross receipts from sales of all such merchandise made by the licensee; and
+3. Receipts from the sale of mixed beverages and spirits sold in original closed containers as well as other alcoholic beverages shall be included in the gross receipts from sales of all such merchandise made by the licensee; and

 4. Complete and accurate records of sales of mixed beverages and sales of spirits in original closed containers to registered guests in bedrooms and to sponsors of scheduled private functions in private rooms shall be kept separate and apart from records of all mixed beverage sales.

-D. Carrier licensees may serve miniatures not in excess of two fluid ounces or 50 milliliters, in their original containers, for on-premises consumption.
+D. Carrier licensees may serve miniatures not in excess of two fluid ounces or 50 milliliters in their original containers for on-premises consumption.

 E. A mixed beverage restaurant may serve as one drink the entire contents of a container of soju in its original container for on-premises consumption under the following conditions: